jonohill/docker-openvpn-proxy/README.md

 ## Tags

-~~It's best to use `latest` if you can.
+It's best to use `latest` if you can.
-Or you can use a specific version tag - tags are based on the OpenVPN version.~~
+Or you can use a specific version tag - tags are based on the OpenVPN version.

-TODO

 ### Mounts